angulardart/site-angulardart/src/_guides/web-programming.md

 [dart:html API reference]({{site.dart_api}}/{{site.data.pkg-vers.SDK.channel}}/dart-html/dart-html-library.html)
 : Complete reference documentation for the dart:html library.

-Once you're ready to develop complex applications that support features such as event handling and dependency injection, we recommend using [AngularDart.][AngularDart]
+Once you're ready to develop complex apps that support features such as event handling and dependency injection, we recommend using [AngularDart.][AngularDart]